Accident at work procedure: What to do and how to claim

 What is the correct accident at work procedure?

-The correct accident at work procedure involves getting medical help first, reporting the incident to your employer as soon as possible, and ensuring it is recorded in the workplace accident book or reporting system.
-For serious injuries, the employer may also need to report the incident to the Health and Safety Executive under RIDDOR.
+The correct accident at work procedure involves key steps.
+First, seek medical help, then report the incident to your employer.
+Finally, ensure that your employer records the incident in the workplace accident book.
+For serious injuries, employers must report the incident to the Health and Safety Executive under RIDDOR.

 Do I have to report an accident at work even if the injury seems minor?

 Yes.
-Even minor injuries should be reported and recorded.
-Symptoms can worsen over time, and having an official record protects you if you later need medical treatment, time off work, or legal advice.
+You should report and record even minor injuries.
+Symptoms can worsen over time.
+An official record protects you if you later need medical treatment, time off work, or legal advice.

-Can I be disciplined or fired for following the accident at work procedure?
+Can your employer discipline or dismiss you for following the accident at work procedure?

-In most cases, no. You should not be disciplined or dismissed simply for reporting an accident or injury at work.
-Employers are legally required to follow fair procedures, and reporting an accident is part of protecting workplace safety.
+Employers should not discipline or dismiss you simply for reporting an accident or injury at work.
+They must follow fair procedures, and reporting an accident helps protect workplace safety.

 What if my employer refuses to record my workplace accident?

-If your employer refuses to record the accident, keep your own evidence, such as photos, messages, witness details, and medical notes.
+If your employer refuses to record the accident, keep your own evidence.
+This can include photos, messages, witness details, and medical notes.
 You can also raise the issue formally or seek confidential legal advice to understand your rights and next steps.

 Scroll to Top